Reindeer may soon only exist in Christmas stories

-In the study, researchers noticed the decline from comparing historical to current distribution numbers throughout China.
-They cite that the reindeer population peaked in the 1970s with over 1,080 reindeer, but from 1998 onward their numbers have dwindled as much as 28 percent.
+During the investigation, researchers noticed the decline by comparing historical distribution numbers to current ones throughout China.
+They cite that the reindeer population peaked in the 1970s with over 1,080 reindeer, but from 1998 onward their numbers have dwindled by much as 28 percent.

 There are several factors contributing to their decline.
 Their populations are already low, so genetic variance among mates becomes less and less.
-The biggest risk right now is inbreeding that may result in genetic deterioration, which would result in birth complications, furthering their decline.
-There's also issues with poachers killing the reindeer for their antlers, as the last remaining herders move toward more populated areas to get in on the tourist trade.
+As a result, one significant risk reindeer face right is inbreeding.
+It could lead to genetic deterioration, which, in turn, would result in birth complications, furthering their decline.
+There are also issues with poachers killing the reindeer for their antlers, as the last remaining herders move toward more populated areas to get in on the tourist trade.
 Natural predators are also a threat, and kill as many as “a third of reindeer calves each year," according to researchers.